 DBAS was founded in 1999 by our Honorary Director - Frank Levine.
-It is led by a committee of volunteers, working together to ensure the camp is a success.
+It is led by a committee of volunteers, working together to ensure the retreat is a success.

 If you have questions or need assistance, please contact